 - The Ruby language is by nature close to English.
 Thanks to that, an RoR engineer will read the code written by any other engineer like an open book.

 This will be a big coup for you as you keep on improving your Ruby on Rails CRM app.
 You will not have to pay for hours developers would spend getting into the swing of things, as is typical for most other language-framework pairs.

 You might want to set an unconventional customer behavior tracking model, a complex user role system or a sophisticated access hierarchy in your CRM.
 Ruby on Rails will provide aids for that.

-Moreover, this framework will enable better informed decisions by allowing you to use all types of reports and graphs with your CRM system.
+Moreover, a RoR CRM system will help you make better informed decisions by allowing you to use all types of reports and graphs.

 The Ruby on Rails framework takes its versatility from the Ruby language.
 Thanks to its unified project architecture, you can make tweaks at every step of development without trading off code clarity or logic.

 Another reason why RoR is so versatile is the toolset that’s available to developers.
 It includes a variety of preset tools and third-party libraries that simplify and rev up the process.
 Programmers can use these libraries in a project to build custom features with little to no extra coding work.